nbaars/owasp-dependency-check-as-one/README.md

 ## All in one ready to go Docker based image for OWASP DependencyCheck

-An all in one Docker image for OWASP DependencyCheck fully initialised with the NIST database of the today.
-You can use this image directly in your pipeline without having to download initialised the database needed for the CLI to run.
+An all in one Docker image for OWASP DependencyCheck fully initialised with the NIST database of the day.
+You can use this image directly in your pipeline without having to download and wait for an initialised database.

 ### Introduction